-An arrest record in Louisiana provides summarized information about individuals who have been taken into custody or placed in detention by city, parish or state law enforcement officer.
+An arrest record in Louisiana provides summarized information about individuals who have been taken into custody or placed in detention by city, parish, or state law enforcement officers.
 Some of the information contained in an arrest record includes:

 - Name of the person held for investigation